tomifischer/outdated-aur-package-installer/README.md

 Mostly it is used to update ROS packages in an Arch Linux system, since they rely heavily on boost which is constantly updated.

+# Dependencies

+The script relies on the following python packages:

+* python-networkx

 # Example

 As an example, suppose we have a ROS installation under /opt/ros/kinetic and the system boost libraries have since the last (re-)installation been updated from 1.63 to 1.64.